 The official GPT-2 tokenizer vocabulary size is 50,257.

-So, I padded the vocabulary size to 50,304 (50,257 + 47).
-This small change ensures that all of our embedding and lm-head linear layer tensor dimensions are nice round numbers.
-It’s a tiny change that keeps the Tensor Cores happy.
+So I padded the vocabulary size to 50,304 (50,257 + 47).
+This makes the embedding and lm-head dimensions nice round numbers.
+Small change, easy speedup.

 The Results.
-Adding these modern architectural tweaks to our baseline 20M-token slice pushed our throughput up to 205,000 tokens/sec.
-The model finished its training run in an astonishingly fast 1.82 minutes, and the final loss dropped to 6.93.
+With these architectural changes on the same 20M-token slice, throughput went up to 205,000 tokens/sec.
+Training finished in 1.82 minutes and the final loss dropped to 6.93.
 Check the log

 Going All In

 The first three sections were just experiments on 20M tokens.
-The next goal: a 5 billion token pretraining run.
-The target is to hit around val_loss ≤ 3.28 on FineWeb-10B in about two hours on a single A100.
+Now for the real thing: training on the full FineWeb-10B dataset.
+The target is to hit around val_loss ≤ 3.28 in about two hours on a single A100.

 To hit this target, I made some upgrades in three areas: the model architecture, the data loader, and the optimizer.